 Before you leave, please be aware that there are no public amenities (including BBQs, tables or toilets) nor are there signs showing directions or distance so be sure to make sure your smartphone is charged so you can follow your progress on Google Maps.
 Remember to take water, sunscreen and a hat.
 Wear covered walking shoes and be certain to supervise your children.
 If you want to eat at the top, you will need to pack a picnic lunch.

 How do you get to Munibung Hill?

-The place we chose start our walk was at Lucilla Ridge in Macquarie Fields but there are several other access points as well in Speers Point and Lakelands.
+The place we chose to start our walk was at Lucilla Ridge in Macquarie Hills but there are several other access points as well in Speers Point and Lakelands.
 The trail began as a cement path then quickly became a gravel track.